How To Close The Gap: Your Essential Gap Analysis Template!

 What Is A Gap Analysis?

-At its core, gap analysis is a strategic management process that seeks to identify the difference between the existing position and the ideal position of a project or a business.
+At its core, gap analysis is a strategic project management process that seeks to identify the difference between the existing position and the ideal position of a project or a business.
 Whether it involves process improvement, skills set of a team, or business alignment, gap analysis helps organizations identify where they are falling short.

 But how does gap analysis fit into project management?
 Simply put, it helps you understand where inefficiencies or misalignments are, so you can drive improvement.
 The gap between the current state and where you want could be missed deadlines, underutilized resources, or even team skill shortages.